MikeDigitize/Getting_Started_With_TDD/README.md

 as we don't need to do anything to ensure the latter half of the sentence.

-## Refactoring On The Fly
+## Refactoring Our Tests As We Learn More

 Ok, we should be feeling even more confident now.
 Seeing as though we've started using the principle of testing at volume, let's refactor the other tests to follow suit.
+We've learnt that only through volume of testing can we really be confident in our suite.
+Let's apply this learning across our suite.

 ```javascript
 test("...Joe needs the first 5 to be between 1 and 50", function() {